 There are plenty of language blogs and language-learning apps.

 Language blogs all look the same.
-That’s because they need to generate traffic and they do that by writing the same topics.
+That’s because they need to generate traffic and they do that by writing about the same topics.
 In that sense, mine is no exception.

 However, on my blog, I try to educate visitors to learn Italian and other languages the way I do it myself.